 Before dropping off the call, try a response like this one: “I can absolutely do that, but before I do, I’d hate to clog your inbox with something totally irrelevant.
 Would it be fair to take 30 seconds now to see if this is something that’s relevant to you?
 If it’s not, I can skip the email and any other follow-up as well?”

-9. “Let Me Think about It”
+9. “Let Me Think About It”

 When you get this one, call it out as a brush-off attempt and see what happens.

 If you feel that response is too much, you could go a little simpler and handle the objection like this: “Out of curiosity, what exactly do you need to think about?”

-10. They’ve Never Heard of You
+10. “I’ve Never Heard of You”

 Is your brand growing or not widely known?
 Take the opportunity to try and educate them as a way in.

 “That’s exactly why I’m calling you.
-We help with challenges a, b, and c.
+We help with challenges (a), (b), and (c).
 Are any of those things you’re looking to improve on?”

 As an outbound sales rep, this is your time to shine.
-Help educate your ideal customer profile (ICP) that your company or solution is a thing and can help them solve a real problem they face.
+Help educate your ideal customer profile (ICP) that your company or solution is a thing that exists and can help them solve a real problem they face.